-- A Supports one module inserted into either slot, in Single-channel memory configuration. - B Supports one pair of modules inserted into either the yellow slots or the black slots as one pair of Dual-channel memory configuration. - C Supports two pairs of modules inserted into both the yellow and black slots as two pairs of Dual-channel memory configuration.
+- A Supports one module inserted into either slot, in Single-channel memory configuration. - B Supports one pair of modules inserted into either Channel A or Channel B as one pair of Dual-channel memory configuration. - C Supports four modules inserted into the yellow and black slots as two pairs of Dual-channel memory configuration.

-Visit the ASUS website for the latest DDR2-667 with lower latency Qualified Vendors List.
+Visit the ASUS website for the latest DDR2-800/667 MHz QVL.